SFDO-Tooling/CumulusCI/docs/cli.rst

 Listing Tasks and Flows
 ****************************
 ``cci`` ships with many standard tasks and flows.
-Remembering all of the tasks and flows can be difficult. ``cci`` has two commands for listing *all* available tasks and flows for a project:
+``cci`` has two commands for listing available tasks and flows:

 .. code-block:: console

     $ cci task list
     $ cci flow list

+The tasks and flows listed are *specific to the project* you're running the command int.
+If you have a custom flow defined in your ``cumulusci.yml`` file for ProjectA, it will only show if you run ``cci flow list`` in ProjectA's repository directory.
-Tasks and Flows are listed grouped by their ``group`` attribute as specified in ``cumulusci.yml``.
+Tasks and Flows are listed grouped by their ``group`` attribute as specified in the ``cumulusci.yml`` file.
 This means it's easy to edit these groups as you see fit!
 Any changes made will be reflected in these commands.

 Running Tasks and Flows
 *******************************
-Once you know the specifc task or flow you want to run, they can be executed with the ``run`` commands:
+Once you know the specifc task or flow you want to run, they can be executed with the ``run`` command:

 .. code-block:: console

     $ cci task run task_name
     $ cci flow run flow_name

-Where ``task_name`` and ``flow_name`` are actual name of the task or flow that you would like to run.
+Where ``task_name`` and ``flow_name`` are the actual name of the task or flow that you would like to run.
-Tasks usually require additional options to be passed when using ``cci task run task_name``.
+Tasks usually require additional options to be passed when using the ``cci task run`` command.
 See the next section for how to view task specific option information.